akielaries/openGPMP/README.md

 on using these tools in your own project.

 # Modules
-These modules are tested by compiling a test driver file with a main() function against the source `.cpp` file of the respective module, running a suite of afl tools against the compiles binaries.
-To analyze for memory leaks, within the Makefile of the project, there are checks using valgrind, for unit testing I made use of googletest (Google produces some fun OSS), there are suites of cases testing each module.

 Module | Build Status | Unit Tests | Fuzzing |
 -------|--------------|------------|---------|